bielpatricio/Quiz/README.md

 # About The Project

-Teams Ignite App using React Native!
+Quiz Ignite App using React Native!
 Project of React Native Ignite from Rocketseat.
+This project it is to create and learn how to build an app with animation, mobile gestures and mobile functions.

 <br>